 For the years 2011-2013, Mr. Wood was selected by Northern California’s Super Lawyers Magazine as a Rising Star in the area of securities litigation.
 In 2015, Mr. Wood was selected by Mid-South Super Lawyers Magazine as a Rising Star in the area of securities litigation.
 Super Lawyers Rising Stars recognizes top up-and-coming attorneys who are 40 years old or younger, or who have been practicing for 10 years or less.

 Mr. Wood has provided pro bono legal services through the San Francisco Bar Association’s Volunteer Legal Services Program, the Ninth Circuit’s Pro Bono Program, Volunteer Lawyers & Professionals for the Arts, and Tennessee Justice for Our Neighbors.
-Mr. Wood is admitted to the California Bar and the Tennessee Bar and is licensed to practice in all California and Tennessee state courts as well as the U.S. District Courts for the Northern and Central Districts of California, the U.S. District Courts for the Middle and Western Districts of Tennessee, and the U.S. Court of Appeals for the Ninth Circuit.
+Mr. Wood is admitted to the California Bar and the Tennessee Bar and is licensed to practice in all California and Tennessee state courts as well as the U.S. District Courts for the Northern and Central Districts of California, the U.S. District Court for the District of Colorado, the U.S. District Courts for the Eastern, Middle and Western Districts of Tennessee, the U.S. District Courts for the Northern and Southern Districts of Texas, and the U.S. Court of Appeals for the Ninth Circuit.

 Honors & Awards